ailibrarycloud/ailibrary-python/docs.md

 response = client.agent.chat(
     namespace="sales-assistant-abc123",
     messages=[
-        {"role": "system", "content": "You are a helpful sales assistant."}, {"role": "user", "content": "Hello, can you help me?"}, {"role": "assistant", "content": "Of course!
-How can I assist you?"}, {"role": "user", "content": "I'm looking for pricing information."}
+        {
+            "role": "system",
+            "content": "You are a helpful sales assistant.", "meta": {"type": "instruction"}
+        },
+        {
+            "role": "user",
+            "content": "What are your prices?",
+            "meta": {"type": "query"}
+        },
+        {
+            "role": "assistant",
+            "content": "I'd be happy to help you with pricing information.", "meta": {"type": "response"}
+        }
     ],
     session_id="session_xyz789"  # Optional
 )